go-go-golems/remarquee/ttmp/2025/12/24/RMQ-0006--rmdoc-rendering-testing-validation-golden-runner/scripts/README.md

 Converts `reference/test-rmdoc-page1-remarkable-device.jpg` → PNG (some vision backends/tools are picky about JPEG).

+### `10-plz-confirm-review-test-page1-vs-device.sh`

+Uses `plz-confirm image` to put a **human** in the loop for image review.
+It shows:

+- A: remarquee-rendered `Test.rmdoc` page 1 (PNG)
+- B: reMarkable device screenshot (PNG)

+and asks a structured multiple-choice question about highlighter alignment.

 ## Prerequisites

 - `pdftoppm` (Poppler) must be installed and on PATH.